Gibby/dockerfiles/openconnect/README.md

 ## TODO
-Add a socks proxy inside the container and drop using ssh.
+Add instructions for using redsocks on linux with iptables to route networks through iptables to redsocks to the socks 5 proxy on the container